So look at how old she was. My mother was eighty-four years old . . . eighty-four.

 For sure you would not try to turn yourself into an animal if you were

-not sure that you could also turn back into a human.
-Most traditional
+not certain that you could likely also turn back into a human.
+Traditional

-peoples in the area would believe that it is possible for one with enough
+peoples in the area would most likely believe that it is possible for one with enough

 of a Chippewa Origin Legend," Journal of American Folklore, 68

 (1955), pp. 73-85, 211-223, 341-355; Jennifer S. H. Brown, and Robert